THE ROYAL IRISH ACADEMY IS IRELAND'S LEADING BODY OF EXPERTS IN THE SCIENCES AND HUMANITIES

 Academy House is a fine red brick building dating from c.1756 which is four bays wide and there are four storeys over basement.
 The building houses the library, administrative offices and meeting rooms of the Royal Irish Academy.
 The Academy allows the use of these meeting rooms by external bodies when its own activities permit.
 Details of the rooms are listed below.

-Take a virtual tour of academy house
+Take a virtual tour of 19 Dawson Street

 The Meeting Room